 - Two weeks' notice is required when cancelling a child's enrolment. - If your child does not attend during the 2 week notice period, you will be charged full fees (not the CCS discounted fee). - If the child has "initial allowable absence days" remaining these can be used in the notice period if the child attends on the last day of the notice period. - Additional absence days may be used during the two week notice period if the child attends on the last day of the notice period.
-(Description and requirement for additional absence days is in the section above - Absence days.) - If the child does not attend on the last day of the notice period, the CCS discount is applied up to the last day the child did attend and the full fee/day is due on the remaining notice period. - The Bond will be refunded when all due fees are paid and sign in/out records including absences are up to date.
+(Description and requirement for additional absence days is in the section above Absence days.) - If the child does not attend on the last day of the notice period, the CCS discount is applied up to the last day the child did attend and the full fee/day is due on the remaining notice period.

 Please note: Centrelink classes the last day of care as the last day of actual attendance in care.